 01) Intro & Searches

-This digital collection of hieroglyphs was conceived in Germany in 2017 by a team of researchers that includes Stephanie Wood (general editor of the companion online Nahuatl Dictionary) of the University of Oregon; Gordon Whittaker (a leading scholar of Aztec hieroglyphs) of the Georg-August-Universität Göttingen, Germany; Edward Trager (who has shaped our idea for using Scalable Vector Graphics and creating a Unicode set of glyphs) of the University of Michigan; Daniel Werning (an Egyptian hieroglyph and Unicode specialist) of Humboldt-Universität zu Berlin, Germany; and, Matthew Coler (a Digital Humanist specializing in language and technology and the creator of a collection of Aymara texts) of the University of Groningen, The Netherlands.
+This digital collection of hieroglyphs was conceived in Germany in 2017 by a team of researchers that includes Stephanie Wood (general editor of the companion Online Nahuatl Dictionary) formerly of the University of Oregon; Gordon Whittaker (a leading scholar of Aztec hieroglyphs) of the Georg-August-Universität Göttingen, Germany; Edward Trager (who has shaped our idea for using Scalable Vector Graphics and creating a Unicode set of glyphs) of the University of Michigan; Daniel Werning (an Egyptian hieroglyph and Unicode specialist) of Humboldt-Universität zu Berlin, Germany; and, Matthew Coler (a Digital Humanist specializing in language and technology and the creator of a collection of Aymara texts) of the University of Groningen, The Netherlands.

 We also wish to acknowledge the financial contribution of the National Endowment for the Humanities by way of a subcontract on the Scholarly Editions and Translations grant, “The Corpus Xolotl Project: Indigenous History and Performance in Aztec and Colonial Texcoco, Mexico,” October 2018–September 2021, held by Professor Benjamin Johnson at the University of Massachusetts, Boston.
 Glyphs from the Xolotl codex will be added to this database in due course.